doombubbles/rogue-remix/LATEST.md

-- Fixed No Races setting for v50.2
+- Recompiled for BTD6 v51